-Using artificial intelligence (AI) to analyze large data sets can greatly increase the effectiveness and usability of tools which can be incorporated in web portals to guide people through the resolution of legal disputes and assist them in making legal decisions.
-At the same time, there are a number of risks and shortcomings if these … Continue reading Using Artificial Intelligence and Big Data to Develop Tools Used in Courts
+Administrator's note: This is an updated version of an article previously published to Court Leader on April 10, 2018.
+Using artificial intelligence (AI) to analyze large data sets could greatly increase the effectiveness and usability of tools which can guide people through the resolution of legal disputes and assist them in making legal decisions.
+At … Continue reading Using Artificial Intelligence and Big Data to Develop Tools Used in Courts

 We are pleased to invite you to participate in our current survey by accessing the link on this page...